d-sandborn/DayOfWaterData2023/README.md

 plt.legend()
 ```

+## Wrap-up

+I hope this information has been interesting and useful!
+While far from a comprehensive treatment of data access and analysis techniques, the examples provided here has the potential to inspire readers, advance data science skills, and increase engagement with the science of our most valuable material resource: water!

+Please contact me with any questions.
+I'd love to hear comments, suggestions, project ideas, etc. *sandb425@umn.edu*

 ## References
 [^1]: Bushinsky, S. M., Y. Takeshita, and N. L. Williams.
 2019.
 Observing Changes in Ocean Carbonate Chemistry: Our Autonomous Future.
 Curr Clim Change Rep 5: 207–220. doi:10.1007/s40641-019-00129-8
 [^2]: "The Great Lakes".
 USEPA.
 Accessed December 20 2022. [www.epa.gov/greatlakes](https://www.epa.gov/greatlakes)